 - Identifies other community organizations, individuals, or entities with an interest in promoting an informed and active electorate.

-- Invites groups to partner with the League in one or more Get Out The Vote (GOTV) activities.
+- Partners with community organizations to conduct Get Out The Vote (GOTV) activities.

-- Obtains from the state League and local election officials basic registration and voting information as well as accurate dates and deadlines for the current year and disseminates this information throughout the community, especially any changes in election law affecting the public..
+- Educates the community on basic registration and voting information as well as key election related dates and deadlines and any changes in election law affecting the public.

-- Organizes local candidate forums, observing state and national League guidelines to assure nonpartisanship.
+- Organizes and facilitates local candidate forums, observing state and national League guidelines to assure fairness and impartiality.